mr1upmachine/mr1upmachine-website/src/content/recipes/bread-machine-pumpkin-bread.md

 ## Steps

 1. Add all "Bread" ingredients to the bread machine ***in the order specified***
-2. Set the bread machine to the "cake" setting or whatever equivalent
+2. Set the bread machine to the "sweet"/"cake" setting or whatever equivalent
 3. When your bread machine prompts you to add mixins (usually beeping), use a silicone spatula to scrape any excess flour off the sides.
 4. Add all of the mixins